Tom Robinson

 Thomas Giles Robinson (born 1 June 1950) is a British singer, bassist, radio presenter and long-time LGBT rights activist, best known for the hits "Glad to Be Gay", "2-4-6-8 Motorway", and "Don't Take No for an Answer", with his Tom Robinson Band.
-He later peaked at No. 6 in the UK Singles Chart with his solo single "War Baby".
+He later peaked at No. 6 in the UK singles chart with his solo single "War Baby".

 Early life

 Tom Robinson was born into a middle-class family in Cambridge on 1 June 1950.
 He attended Friends' School, Saffron Walden, a co-ed privately funded Quaker school, between 1961 and 1967.
 He played guitar in a trio at school called The Inquisition.
-Robinson has two brothers, Matthew (a former BBC executive producer) and George, and a sister, Sophy.
+Robinson has two brothers, including Matthew, and a sister.

 At the age of 13, Robinson realised that he was gay when he fell in love with another boy at school.
 Until 1967, male homosexual activity was a crime in England, punishable by prison.
 He had a nervous breakdown and attempted suicide at 16.
 A head teacher got him transferred to Finchden Manor, a therapeutic community, in Kent, for teenagers with emotional difficulties, where he spent his following six years.
 At the community, Robinson was inspired by John Peel's The Perfumed Garden on pirate Radio London, and by a visit from Alexis Korner.
-The legendary bluesman and broadcaster transfixed a roomful of people, using nothing but his voice and an acoustic guitar.
+The blues musician and broadcaster transfixed a roomful of people, using nothing but his voice and an acoustic guitar.
 The whole direction of Robinson's life and career became suddenly clear to him.